Tech workers pledge not to work for DoorDash until it pays drivers better

 — Anna Geiduschek (@ageiduschek) February 11, 2019

-The over hundred others who have signed the letter include prominent leaders of past and ongoing tech worker campaigns, such as current and former Google staffers Amr Gaber, Jack Poulson, Meredith Whittaker, and Stephanie Parker.
+The roughly 160 others who have signed the letter include prominent leaders of past and ongoing tech worker campaigns, such as current and former Google staffers Amr Gaber, Jack Poulson, Meredith Whittaker, and Stephanie Parker.
+Around 60 non-techies have also signed as supporters, including about 20 DoorDash drivers.
 Geiduschek says that no DoorDash engineers have reached out to her so far.